 - Examining Security Spend Reveals Much About PrioritiesFebruary 7, 2017 | Security News

 When it is treated as an afterthought, security can never work.
 When enterprises purchase and write thousands of applications without any formal app security mechanism, they are opening themselves up to breaches.
 What recent reports show is that there is a real disconnect between the spend on applications and the investment in protecting them.
-Gartner is projecting that U.S. enterprises… READ MORE
+Gartner is projecting that U.S. enterprises will… READ MORE

 - Some Surprises in the New New York Cybersecurity RegulationsFebruary 2, 2017 | Security News